brichards21/calendar-project/index.md

 As mentioned before, I can compare my time spent on hobbies during quarantine to my time spent on hobbies before quarantine.
-Before quarantine, I was spending 7 hours a week singing with my acapella group at Amherst.
-3 hours on Sunday, 2 on Monday, and 2 on Wednesday.
-I also spent 4 hours a week dancing with the African Carribean Student Union on Campus, 2 hours on Monday, and 2 on Tuesday.
+Before quarantine, I was spending 7 hours a week singing with my acapella group at Amherst: 3 hours on Sunday, 2 on Monday, and 2 on Wednesday.
+I also spent 4 hours a week dancing with the African Caribbean Student Union on
+campus: 2 hours on Monday, and 2 on Tuesday.

-Evidently, my dancing productivity has gone down 4 hours a week, and my singing productivity has gone down by 320 minutes, or 5.33 hours a week.
+Evidently, my dancing productivity has gone down by 4 hours a week, and my singing productivity has gone down by 320 minutes, or 5.33 hours a week. :(

 ![](index_files/figure-markdown_strict/unnamed-chunk-10-1.png)

 Answering My Questions of Interest:
 -----------------------------------

-What activity do I spend most of my time on, on a weekly basis?
+On a weekly basis, what activity do I spend most of my time on?

 -   On a weekly basis, I spend most of my time doing homework.
 I spend a little less time on homework than I intend to.